 Important: Vaccination appointments on 15 June public holiday

 NHS Highland's Vaccination Service will be open as normal on the World Cup public holiday on Monday 15 June 2026 - all vaccination appointments scheduled on that day will be going ahead.
-If you have received a COVID booster appointment, please attend as invited in your letter, SMS or email.
+If you have received an appointment, please attend as invited in your letter, SMS or email.

 Read about the Online service for vaccination appointments and see Help by phone or email.